avto-dev/roadrunner-laravel/README.md

 Easy way for connecting [RoadRunner][roadrunner] and [Laravel][laravel] applications.

-## Install
+## Installation

-Require this package with composer using next commands:
+Require this package with composer using next command:

 ```shell script
 $ composer require avto-dev/roadrunner-laravel "^3.0"